kubernetes/kubernetes/docs/proposals/hugepages.md

 A proposal to allow huge page use by applications running in a Kubernetes cluster.

-A pod should be able to have a number of a huge pages for use by the application.
+A pod should be able to have a number of huge pages for use by the application.
 The scheduler should be able have visibility into the node capacity of huge pages, for each huge page size, and make a decision about if the pod can be scheduled on that node.
 The kubelet should report the number of